boylea/monitoring_async_talk/async.rst

     data_point = times[index95]

 .. note::
     If your webservice has a mean latency of 100ms, your top 1% of requests may take 5 seconds.
 This is a bad user experience on it's own if that is a stand-alone service.
-However, if several such services are needed to render a page, the 99th percentile of one backend may become the median response overall of the frontend.
+However, with today's tend to move towards microservice architecture, if several such services are needed to render a page, the 99th percentile of one backend may become the median response of what the user experiences.

 ----------------------------------------------------------------